MicrosoftDocs/architecture-center/docs/reference-architectures/containers/aks/baseline-aks-content.md

 Continue learning about the AKS baseline architecture.

-- Learn about hosting Microservices on the AKS baseline: [Advanced AKS microservices architecture](../aks-microservices/aks-microservices-advanced.yml).
+- Learn about hosting microservices on the AKS baseline: [Advanced AKS microservices architecture](../aks-microservices/aks-microservices-advanced.yml).
 - Deploy the AKS baseline across multiple regions: [AKS baseline for multiregion clusters](../aks-multi-region/aks-multi-cluster.yml).
 - Deploy the AKS baseline into a PCI-DSS 3.2.1 environment: [AKS regulated cluster for PCI-DSS 3.2.1](../aks-pci/aks-pci-intro.yml).
 - Learn about considerations for adding Windows containers to the reference architecture: [Windows containers on AKS baseline reference architecture](./windows-containers-on-aks.yml).